colinwkingen/vaca_quiz/README.md

 *  8-Uranus
 *  9-Pluto

-The total number of points is divided by nine, and nine equal ranges within the total possible point to reach a final answer.
+The total number of points are divided by nine, and nine equal ranges within the total possible point to reach a final answer.